Polynomially convex hulls of singular real manifolds: Introduction

-(ii) Let $E$ be a compact totally real immersed manifold in $\cx^n$.
-Then there exists a positive current $S$ of bidimension $(1,1)$ and mass 1, with $dS$ supported on $E$, such that $\supp(S)$ is contained in $\widehat E$, but not in $E$. \end{theorem}
+(ii) Let $E$ be a smooth compact totally real immersed manifold in $\cx^n$.
+Then $E\ne \widehat E$ and there exists a positive current $S$ of bidimension $(1,1)$ and mass 1, with $dS$ supported on $E$, such that $\supp(S)$ is contained in $\widehat E$, but not in $E$. \end{theorem}

 {\bf Acknowledgment.} The authors are deeply grateful to Sergey Ivashkovich for very useful discussions concerning Alexander's work.
 He should be considered as a contributor to Section \ref{s.Adisc}.